 $34.95/Th – orders over 10Ph (10,000Th)

 No miners to purchase and 100% uptime guaranteed.
 You pay the one time fee plus a monthly fee ($1.69/Th) for electricity and you will receive your guaranteed terahash for 36 months.
+10-15% Management fee based on volume.
 Please connect with us to learn more, to see the company brochure and/or to receive a custom quote.

 BEAR MARKET STRATEGY #1 – Buy used ASICs (ie) S9s and find low cost colocation power to make a profit.
 We have used ASIC suppliers all over the world along with low cost power hosting options.